Electric Car Charging Outer Hebrides

 You will probably be coming to Harris via CalMac’s ferry from Uig on Skye to Tarbert on Harris, so it is good to know that there is a 43kw rapid charger at Uig near to the ferry terminal and the same on the other side in Tarbert.

-Driving around Harris you will find charge points in Leverburgh at the pier and at Talla na Mara in Nisabost.
+Driving around Harris you will also find charge points in Leverburgh at the pier and at Talla na Mara in Nisabost.
 These are 22kw so it’s a good idea to plan lunch at Talla na Mara while your EV charges away!
 The 43kw charger in Tarbert is handy while you shop.

 Further North, on Lewis (which is connected to Harris) there are many charge points including in Stornoway while you shop and even right at the tip of the islands at Ness.
 The ChargePlace website provides a map and live availability.